Communist Party of the Netherlands: Foreign policy

-The Communist movement emerged from other strands of the workers movement because of their vigorous opposition to the First World War.
-After 1918 the recognition of the USSR and the independence of Indonesia became important issues.
-During the Second World War the party was active in resistance movement.
-After the war, its foreign policy was explicitly anti-German and pro-USSR.
+The communist movement emerged from other strands of the workers movement because of their vigorous opposition to World War I. After 1918, the recognition of the USSR and the independence of Indonesia became important issues.
+During World War II the party was active in the resistance movement.
+After the war, its foreign policy was explicitly anti-West German and pro-USSR.
 It favoured Soviet interventions in Czechoslovakia and Hungary and sought Dutch recognition of East Germany.
 It opposed Dutch membership of NATO and the European Economic Community.
 In the 1970s and 1980s its policy became more critical of the USA, supporting the National Front for the Liberation of South Vietnam in the Vietnam War.
 It played an important role in the popular opposition against the placement of nuclear weapons in the Netherlands.

 Domestic issues

 The party also emphasised the radical democratisation of the Dutch political system.
 It opposed monarchy.
 It sought to abolish the Council of State and the Senate.
 A referendum and trial by jury should be implemented.
 Citizens should appoint civil servants.

 In the 1970s and 1980s the party began to embrace New Left issues like the fight for women's and gay rights.